aswingkumar/-prediction-of-health-insurance-charges/README.md

 - Smoker            	-       Whether or not the customer is a smoker.
 (Boolean)
 - Region            	-       The region the customer lives in.
 (String)
 - Charges           	-         The insurance charges for the customer.
-(Float)
+(Float) To see the complete video explanation on this topic, check out the following link: